maryamckinnon/Car-Car/README.md

 ## Sales microservice
-Explain your models and integration with the inventory microservice, here.
-The models I usesd for the Sales microservice are AutomobileVO, SalesPerson, Customer, and SalesRecord.
+The models usesd for the Sales microservice are AutomobileVO, SalesPerson, Customer, and SalesRecord.
 All of my models are relatively simple other than SalesRecord which has three foreign keys, one for each of the other models.
 AutomobileVO has a one to one relationship with SalesRecord.
 Customer has a one to many relationship with SalesRecord.
 SalesPerson has a one to many relationship with SalesRecord.

 The AutomobileVO represents the Automobile model from the Inventory microservice, and it is a value object which means it's immutable.
 We pull the automobiles from inventory using our poller.